elixir-tesla/tesla/README.md

 ## Dynamic middleware

 All methods can take a middleware function as the first parameter.
-This allow to use convinient syntax for modyfiyng the behaviour in runtime.
+This allow to use convenient syntax for modifying the behaviour in runtime.

 Consider the following case: GitHub API can be accessed using OAuth token authorization.

-We can't use `plug Tesla.Middleware.Headers, %{'Authorization' => 'token here'}` since this would be compiled only once and there is no way to insert dynamic user token.
+We can't use `plug Tesla.Middleware.Headers, %{"Authorization" => "token here"}` since this would be compiled only once and there is no way to insert dynamic user token.

 Instead, we can use `Tesla.build_client` to create a dynamic middleware function: